mmarius/montreal-things-to-do/README.md

-# Things to do in Montreal
+# Things to do in Montréal

-A non-comprehensive list of places to go and things to do in Montreal curated by Marius, Benno and, Michael.
+A non-comprehensive list of places to go and things to do in Montréal curated by Marius, Benno and, Michael.
 Some of the information might be outdated so please double-check on Google Maps.

 Credit: This list was inspired by [Vagrant's Vancouver](https://dippedrusk.com/posts/2024-05-09-vancouver/).